Good Grief: A Way through the Holidays after a Loved One Dies

 In the past couple of weeks, we have begun conducting local interviews with students interested in applying for Go Now Missions this coming summer.
 One of the questions we ask is what the three things are that the potential missionary would want to first teach a new disciple of Christ, and though the answers vary, the overwhelming response has been the importance of prayer

 Of course we believe prayer is important.
 It is found throughout the Bible.
-Jesus is seen praying in the New Testament again and again, modeling for us how we should pray./p>... [continue]
+Jesus is seen praying in the New Testament again and again, modeling for us how we should pray.
+But prayer can be difficult; it can get swept away by busyness; and it can begin to... [continue]

 Dramatic presentations part of this year's annual meeting